The Mural of Honour

 The Mural project was launched in November 2005 as a fundraising project for the new Founders' Gallery at the Military Museums.
 The process of installing the Mural panels began in November 2006, and the completed mural was unveiled in the atrium of The Military Museums on 9 November 2007.

-The 240 tiles that represent Canada’s military history from the War of 1812 to present day operations are highlighted by interactive displays.
+The 240 tiles that represent Canada’s military history from the War of 1812 to present day operations are highlighted by an interactive display in the Museum's atrium.
 The collective stories reveal the different theatres of war Canadians have been involved in for nearly 200 years, including both overseas and domestic operations.

 TMM Mural of Honour

 The Mural Project was initiated to raise funds for the creation of the Founders’ Gallery at the Military Museums.
 As the project evolved, it became clear that this was an opportunity to fulfill my vision to bring Canadian military history to the public in a creative and captivating way.